-Been stopped for drink-driving?
+Have you ever been stopped for drink-driving?

-Call Avoid A Ban and we’ll talk you through your case in a straightforward, understandable way, then guide you through any pre-hearing preparation and, on the day of your hearing, represent you in court with a view to keeping penalties and costs to a minimum.
+Call Avoid A Ban, and we’ll talk you through your case in a straightforward, understandable way, then guide you through any pre-hearing preparation and, on the day of your hearing, represent you in court with a view to keeping penalties and costs to a minimum.

-Special Reasons Arguments
+Arguing Your Special Reasons Case

 Visit Here For More Information About Special Reasons Arguments

 We understand a drink-driving ban can have a disastrous impact on your life and the lives of anyone who depends on your ability to drive.
 That’s why we recommend you speak to one of our Barristers before deciding what to do if you’re at risk of losing your licence.

 Our expert team will help you understand the legal process and guide you through the various possibilities of making a Special Reasons argument to ensure you keep your licence.

 It’s particularly important to seek legal advice if your drink driving offence involved any of the following: